furokku/ugoserver-dev/README.md

 ## Setup
 Create a certificate for your server using the commands in the nds-constraint github repo linked below, and put them in `crt/common.crt` and `crt/common.key`.
 You should add a SAN (subject alternative name) for `ugomemo.hatena.ne.jp`, unless you plan on not using the japanese region flipnote studio.
-Change the ip in dnsmasq.conf to wherever you want your request redirected Run `docker-compose up` to start the containers
+<br>Change the ip in dnsmasq.conf to wherever you want your request redirected
+<br>Run `docker-compose up` to start the containers
-Cd into `ugoserver/` and start the go server
+<br>Cd into `ugoserver/` and start the go server

 Flipnote studio should now be able to connect to your replacement hatena server.